Gina Loudon

+Career

-Radio and TV career
+Radio and television

 Loudon hosted a radio talk show on KJSL in St. Louis, Missouri, and WYDE-FM in Alabama.
 She also hosted a television show called America Trends on the Youtoo America TV Channel that aired on Time Warner Cable and Comcast.
-On December 1st, 2020 Louden began hosting her own 7pm EST/4pm PST show on Real America's Voice, Dr. Gina Prime Time.
+On December 1, 2020, Loudon began hosting her own 7pm EST/4pm PST show on Real America's Voice, Dr. Gina Prime Time.
 The show ended on January 13, 2023.
+Loudon currently co-hosts American Sunrise on Real America's Voice.

 Appearance on Wife Swap

 Loudon and her husband, former Missouri state senator John William Loudon, appeared on the show Wife Swap when they swapped with a polyamorous and bisexual family.
 Loudon was the first wife to ever walk off of the set.

 Politics

 In her 2018 book Mad Politics: Keeping Your Sanity in a World Gone Crazy, Loudon wrote that she has scientific evidence showing Trump to be "the most sound-minded person to ever occupy the White House."
 Loudon has neither a psychology degree nor a license to practice clinical psychology.
 Trump endorsed her book in September 2018, tweeting "Gina is Great!"
 At the time, the book was ranked No. 436,949 in Amazon's bestsellers rank.
 Shortly after the tweet, the book ranking jumped to 2,590.